john-science/john-science.github.io/_posts/2024-05-01-navigating-linux-file-system.md

 -rw-r--r-- 1 aeinstein domain users 0 Apr 10 15:01 file1.txt
 ```

-Now `ls -lsh` is a useful command flag to know about.
+Now `ls -lh` is a useful command flag to know about.
 But since nearly all command tools have optional flags and arguments, the really important thing here is to know how to learn about all these options.
-There are two standard ways to get a help menu or manual for a command:
+In Linux, there are two standard ways to get a help menu or manual for a command:

 ```shell
 man something